 Why should I choose Strathclyde's programme?
+3

 What are the aims and objectives of the programme?
+4

 General objectives 4

-Core objectives
+Core objectives 5

-Communication and presentation5
+Communication and presentation 5

-Problem-solving and creativity5
+Problem-solving and creativity 5

-Teamwork and collaboration5
+Teamwork and collaboration 5

-Project planning and organising5
+Project planning and organising 5

-Personal development
+Personal development 5

-Professional development5
+Professional development 5

 What is the structure of the Programme and each level?
+6

-Postgraduate Certificate - the first third of the MSc6
+Postgraduate Certificate - the first third of the MSc 6

-Year one of the part time MSc6
+Year one of the part time MSc 6

-Modular version
+Modular version 6

-Postgraduate Diploma - the second third of the MSc6
+Postgraduate Diploma - the second third of the MSc 6

-Year two of the part time MSc7
+Year two of the part time MSc 7

-Modular version7
+Modular version 7

-Masters Degree (MSc) dissertation - the final third of the MSc degree (Year 3 of the part time MSc)7
+Masters Degree (MSc) dissertation - the final third of the MSc degree (Year 3 of the part times)

-Full time MSc option (please also see the separate full time MSc FAQ document)
+Full time MSc option (please also see the separate full time MSc FAQ document) 8

 What are the entry requirements for each course?
+8

-What is the course schedule for 2023-24?
+What is the course schedule for 2025-26?
+9

 What will I have to do to complete the programme successfully?
+10

 Are there any computer, software, online subscriptions or book requirements?
 10

-Computer and software10
+Computer and software 10

-Family tree software
+Family tree software 11

-Online subscriptions11
+Online subscriptions 11

-Books11
+Books 11

-MSc, PgDiploma and PgCertificate in Genealogical, Palaeographic and Heraldic Studies (part-time & modular, distance learning)
+MSc, PgDiploma & PgCertificate in Genealogical, Palaeographic & Heraldic Studies (part-time & modular)

-How much study time is required?12 1 How is assessed coursework managed?1 1 Year 1 part time MSc/Postgraduate Certificate SCQF Level 11 12 2 Year 2 part time MSc/Postgraduate Diploma SCQF Level 11 2 Year 3 part time Masters (MSc) SCQF Level 1112 2 Is there a deadline for applying?
-3 How do I make an application?
-3 What will it cost, and what is included in the fee?14 4 Is there any form of financial support for the course?14 4 Whom do I contact if I have any further queries?
-5
+How much study time is required?1 11 How is assessed coursework managed?1 l 1 Year 1 part time MSc/Postgraduate Certificate SCQF Level 111 12 Year 2 part time MSc/Postgraduate Diploma SCQF Level 11 12 Year 3 part time Masters (MSc) SCQF Level 111 12 Is there a deadline for applying?1 13 How do I make an application?1 13 What will it cost, and what is included in the fee?1 14 Is there any form of financial support for the course?1 14 Whom do I contact if I have any further queries?
+15